red-ant/redant-home-staging/portfolio/voome-chatbot.md

 Following on from that, you’re also offered a 7 day meal plan, and if this tickles the tastebuds then you’ll be sent over to the website where you’ll need to subscribe to Voome in order to get your 1 week meal plan for free.
 If you’re already subscribed it’ll be added to your profile, just like that.

 What’s great about the chatbot is that it gives users a sample of what’s in store for them should they sign up.
 Instead of advertising and sending them to the website, offering a free recipe or a meal plan without ever asking for money is a great way to warm them up.

-Head over to the [Voome Facebook page and give it a go](https://www.facebook.com/VoomeHQ/)!